jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/non-repudiation/extensive-logs.md

   Changes made to these components are always tied to a user and a date.
   The historical status never expires.
+  These logs cannot be modified.

 - **Attack Surface Manager’s (ASM) error tracking system:**
   It provides real-time logging of errors that occur in its production environments.
   It is especially useful for quickly detecting new errors and hacking attempts.
-  These logs never expire.
+  These logs never expire and cannot be modified.

 - **Redundant data centers:**
   These store comprehensive logs of all our infrastructure components.
-  Logs here never expire.
+  Logs here never expire and cannot be modified.

 - **DevSecOps execution:**
   Whenever a client’s